London, Rome, Amsterdam… Europe is simply covered with world-famous tourism hotspots. But what if you want to go somewhere a little more original?

-The one challenge I always having in Georgia is staying in shape, because Georgia is famous for its eclectic cuisine.
+The one challenge I always had in Georgia is staying in shape, because Georgia is famous for its eclectic cuisine.
 Try the khachapuri, a Georgian cheese bread that’s like pizza only better (yes, really).
-And you’ll always have plenty of wine around to wash it down – in fact wine was invented in Georgia, and to this day most local families make it in their basements.
+And you’ll always have plenty of wine around to wash it down – in fact, wine was invented in Georgia, and to this day most local families make it in their basements.

 — Nate, Travel Lemming

 When I paid Romania a visit for the first time last year, it took me completely by surprise.
 While I loved Romania as a whole, my favorite city must have been Brașov.
 As soon as I arrived, I already felt like I had to extend my stay there (and I did!).
 Some places just give you that magical first impression.